mgoelzer/zondax-pch-demo/README.md

 2. Create a .env file based on the template in this repo

-3. Update the `index_secp.js` source code to use the IP:PORT of your Lotus instance's JSON-RPC interface..
+3. Update the `index_secp.js` source code to use the ip:port of your Lotus instance's JSON-RPC interface.
+This is the `const URL = ` around line 29.

 4. Make sure your From wallet (the whose private key is in .env) has some FIL.
 2 FIL should be enough.